 Potential Scope of a Career in Content Writing

 Most companies need great content, and this requirement is only going to grow in the future.
 This means that there are many openings for content writer jobs.
 The median salary for content writers, according to Payscale.com is around $40,303.
 This figure can go up to $65,000 with experience, skill, and bonuses.

-Aditi’s competency lies in designing, building and operating a customized solution that integrates client’s IT Services procurement (SOW) and Contingent Labour spend, resulting in optimizing Return on Sourcing Investment.
-Click here to Know More.
+Aditi’s competency lies in designing, building and operating a customized agile solution that integrates client’s IT services procurement (SOW) and contingent labor spend, resulting in optimizing return on sourcing investment.